 Or why not try out renting rather than buying?

-Fun, creative new items can be made from used products and other leftover materials.
+Fun, creative new upcycling products can be made from used goods and other residual materials.

 With the VAUDE Greenpeace Detox Commitment, we have committed ourselves to making an active contribution to a system change towards more sustainable design and consumption.
 Specifically, this includes: